mazenMo77amed/Cards-System/README.md

 ## Technologies Used

-- *HTML5 & CSS3:* For structuring and styling the application.
+- *HTML5 & bootstrap:* For structuring and styling the application.
 - *JavaScript:* For handling dynamic features and interacting with LocalStorage.